The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Details of the variational minimization of the slave-rotor mean-field free energy

-Eq.\eqref{eq:H_theta} controls the rotor field, where the term proportional to $K_a$ acts to localize the field $\t_a$ giving rise to a finite quasi-particle weight $Z_a$.
-Thus, we can identify Fermi-liquid (Mott) phases where the minimal energy solution is obtained at $K_a \ne 0$ ($K_a = 0$).
-The parameter $h_a$ is used to obey the slave-rotor constraint on average.
+where we have shifted the energies such that the center of band $b$ is at zero and $\D \bar \e = \bar \e_a - \bar \e _b$.
+Eq.\eqref{eq:app:H_theta} controls the rotor field, where the term proportional to $K_b$ acts to pin the phase $\t_b$ giving rise to a finite quasi-particle weight $Z_b$.
+Thus, we can identify the Fermi-liquid (Mott) phases with situations where the minimal energy solution is obtained with $K_b \ne 0$ ($K_b = 0$).
+The parameter $h_b$ is used to obey the slave-rotor constraint on average.
 The second and third variational Hamiltonians Eq.~\eqref{eq:H_f} and \eqref{eq:H_psi} generate Fermi sea states of spinons and $b$-electrons, with density controlled by the parameter $\mu_a$ and $\mu_b$, respectively.
-Notice that ground state of Eq.~\eqref{eq:H_f} is independent of the band width and therefore $Z_a$ is omitted.
+Notice that ground state of Eq.~\eqref{eq:H_f} is independent of the band width and therefore $Z_b$ is omitted.